Back to: SQL Server Tutorial For Beginners and Professionals

 SELECT * FROM Employee WHERE CITY = ‘Mumbai’

-The not equal (!=) operator in SQL Server is used to check whether the two expressions are equal or not.
-If it’s not equal then the condition becomes true and it will return the not matched records.
+This is the opposite of the equal operator.
+That means the not equal (!=) operator is used to check whether the two expressions are equal or not.
+If it’s not equal then the condition becomes true and it will return the not-matched records.
+For example, the following SQL query will return all records from the Employee table except the employees whose CITY is Mumbai.

 SELECT * FROM Employee WHERE CITY != ‘Mumbai’